The best hotels in Halkidiki

 June and September are genuinely the sweet spots.
 Prices run 30-50% below August, crowds are manageable, and sea temperatures hit 23-26°C in September.
 The Sani Jazz Festival in late July drives a significant spike in Kassandra bookings across all price points.
 If you're not going for the festival, that last week of July is the worst time to arrive without a reservation.

-Halkidiki's best neighborhoods
+Halkidiki's best hotel regions

 Three peninsulas, three completely different trips.
 Kassandra is the lively one with big resort infrastructure, Sithonia is quieter with better scenery, and the Athos peninsula is where you go when you're done with crowds entirely.
 Start with Sithonia if you can only pick one.